 In the case where B is the belief space of an α -discounted POMDP, the representative states/beliefs and the aggregation probabilities define an aggregate problem, which is a finite-state α -discounted problem with a perfect state information structure.
 This problem can be solved with exact DP methods if either the aggregate transition probabilities and transition costs can be obtained analytically (in favorable cases) or if the number of representative states is small enough to allow their calculation by simulation.
-The aggregate problem can also be addressed with approximate DP method that we have discussed earlier, such as problem approximation/certainty equivalence approaches.
-It can also be addressed with a rollout method, which is suitable for an on-line implementation.
+The aggregate problem can also be addressed with the approximate DP methods that we have discussed earlier, such as problem approximation/certainty equivalence approaches.
+Another possibility is the use of a rollout method, which is well-suited for an on-line implementation.